The latest hot topics in employment law

 Extension of IR35 to private sector

-The rules are aimed at reducing tax avoidance for off-payroll contractors working through personal service companies (PSC).
+The IR35 tax rules are aimed at reducing tax avoidance for off-payroll contractors working through personal service companies (PSC).

-The government recommends that businesses affected by the proposed reform:
+It has been recommended that businesses affected by the proposed reform should consider:

-- look at their current workforce (including those engaged through agencies and other intermediaries) to identify those individuals who are supplying their services through PSCs;
+- looking at their current workforce (including those engaged through agencies and other intermediaries) to identify those individuals who are supplying their services through PSCs;

 - determine if the new off-payroll rules will apply for any contracts that will extend beyond April 2020.
 Businesses are encouraged to use the Check Employment Status for Tax service to do this;